Communications and Control for Wireless Drone-Based Antenna Array: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 For our simulations, we consider a number of ground users uniformly distributed within a square area of size $1\,\text{km}\times 1\,\text{km}$.
 Unless stated otherwise, the number of users is 100, and the number of drones\footnote{In our simulations, each drone in the array has an omni-directional antenna, as in \cite{Garza, Weif}.} that form a linear array is assumed to be 10.
 The main simulation parameters are given in Table \ref{TableI}.
-We compare the performance of our drone-based antenna array system with a case in which the same number of drones are deployed separately to serve ground users (hereinafter, this case is referred to as \emph{multi-drones}).
-In the multi-drone scenario, multiple drones are separately deployed based on a grid-based deployment.
-In this case, each drone serves its associated ground users which are determined based on the minimum distance association rule.
-For the multi-drones case, we do not consider any control time.
-All statistical results are averaged over a large number of independent runs.
+We compare the performance of our drone-based antenna array system with a case in which a drone-based antenna array uses a fixed uniform drone separation, without any repositioning.
+For the benchmark, referred to as \emph{fixed-array} case, we consider half-wavelength drone spacing\footnote{For the fixed-array case, we consider electronic beam steering with a 3 dB gain loss due to an imperfect phase synchronization.}.

+{First, we show an example on how the drones are separated in the proposed drone-based antenna array system.
+This result is provided in Table \ref{Table_Seperation} for two different carrier frequencies.

-Fig.\,\ref{ServiceTime_BW} shows the total service time for the drone antenna array and the multi-drone case.
-Fig.\,\ref{ServiceTime_BW} shows that, for a given bandwidth, our proposed drone antenna array outperforms the multi-drone case in terms of service time.
-This is because, in the proposed approach, the drones' locations are adjusted such that the array antenna gain towards each user is maximized, hence reducing the transmission time.
-Fig.\,\ref{ServiceTime_BW} also shows the tradeoff between bandwidth and service time.
+Fig. \ref{ServiceTime_BW} shows the total service time for the drone antenna array and the fixed-array case.
+For a given bandwidth, our proposed drone antenna array outperforms the fixed-array case in terms of service time.
+This is due to the fact that, in the proposed approach, the drones' locations (and drone spacing) are optimized such that the array antenna gain towards each user is maximized, hence reducing the transmission time.
+Fig. \ref{ServiceTime_BW} also shows the tradeoff between bandwidth and service time.
 Clearly, the service time decreases by using more bandwidth which effectively provides a higher data rate.
-Fig.\,\ref{ServiceTime_BW} shows that the drone antenna array improves spectral efficiency compared to the multi-drones case.
-For instance, to achieve 10 minutes of service time, the drone antenna array will require 48\% less bandwidth than in the multi-drones scenario.
+Fig. \ref{ServiceTime_BW} shows that the drone antenna array improves spectral efficiency compared to the fixed-array case.
+For instance, to achieve 10 minutes of service time, the drone antenna array will require 32\% less bandwidth than in the fixed-array scenario.